 5. Sales and Marketing Skills

-Millionaires not only have to believe in themselves – and in the product or services they provide – millionaires must convince others to invest in their dreams.
+Millionaires not only have to believe in themselves, as well as their products or services, they have to convince others to invest in their dreams.

-Whether it’s physically making sales calls or presentations, or looking into crowdfunding via Kickstarter, Indiegogo or other funding sites, if you want to be a millionaire, you have to put yourself out there.
+Whether it’s physically making sales calls and presentations, or crowdsourcing funds via sites such as Kickstarter and Indiegogo, you have to put yourself out there.
 You’ll need a thick skin, persistence and an ability to not take “no” for an answer.
-You’ll also need to have a terrific website and a social media presence on Facebook, Twitter and Instagram, among others, to build your unique platform.
+You’ll also need to have a terrific website and a social media presence on networks like Facebook, Twitter and Instagram to build your unique platform.

 Unless you happen to inherit a nice amount of money or sell a business, it takes most people many years to achieve the goal of becoming a millionaire.
 If you have enthusiasm, a great idea, a team behind you and the talent to make it happen, you can reach millionaire status one day.